Pressio/pressio/packages/mpl/src/LEGAL.md

-The content of this mpl directory has been adapted/extended/forked the tinympl project, forked from http://sbabbi.github.io/tinympl.
+Some parts of this mpl directory have been adapted/extended/forked from the tinympl project, forked from http://sbabbi.github.io/tinympl.
 The tinympl project appears to be no longer maintained.
 The original files contained the following header: